-The Devil In the Top Hat
+The Devil in the Top Hat

 A stranger steps out of the shadows in the night to accost a gentleman and his lady.
-The man is carrying a large bag, tightly grasping it's handle.
+The man carrying a large bag, tightly grasps its handle.
 Apparently something valuable is inside.
 They are alone late at night meandering along an alley near a shipyard.
 Not particularly smart of either of them; considering the hour is late, the fog heavy, and this is a crime-ridden area frequented by desperate men.
 The brute standing before them is brandishing a large caliber black powder pistol.
 A large knife is tucked in his waist band.

 "Give me your money!"
 The demand, albeit lacking in eloquence, it is simple and direct.